JeffreyYu2018/personal-websitev4/_posts/2021-06-29-classes-x-clean-cuts-x-clay-x-clothes-change.md

 ![](../uploads/062221_hip_hop_dance.jpg)

-\[work - started off doing a lot of software dev, which honestly wasn't what I was looking for with this internship. however, i talked with my senior, and he said that he was willing to make it more business and strategy and client-facing, which i'm happy about. also have been trying to ask more questions at work]
+\[work - started off doing a lot of software dev, which honestly wasn't what I was looking for with this internship. however, i talked with my senior, and he said that he was willing to make it more business and strategy and client-facing, which i'm happy about. also have been trying to ask more questions at work. but other than that, work is kinda exhausting, just debugging all day]

 \[kind of balancing the home life by also eating pre-cooked meals - pre-prepared ones, but trying to change it up each week]